 In late 2016, The NHS Support Federation and the TUC published “Patient Safety - A Warning From All Sides” an overview of reports and articles published by the Royal Colleges, such as the RCN and RCM, unions, charities and think-tanks spanning all areas of the NHS - nurses, midwives, hospital doctors, GPs, and mental health professionals.

-Now a year later even more evidence has been presented by those same organisations that shows that patient safety is still being compromised and the NHS is being stretched almost to breaking point by lack of funds and lack of staff.
+Now two years later even more evidence has been presented by those same organisations and others that little has changed with patient safety still being compromised and the NHS continuing to be stretched almost to breaking point by lack of funds and lack of staff.

 Nurses - stretched to the limit

 The key issues for nurses is recruitment and retention in the NHS.
 Figures from NHS Digital released in July 2018 showed that vacancies for nurses are running at the highest level since records began three years before.
 In the six month period between October 2017 and March 2018, the vacancy level for nurses and midwives reached 69,408, up from 64,127 for the same six-month period in 2016-17 and a big increase on the 57,964 in the same six months in 2015-16.

 In October 2017, an analysis by The King’s Fund showed that the number of nurses employed by the NHS has fallen for the first time on a year-on-year basis since April 2013.
 The key factors in the fall were a significant reduction in EU nurses and increasing number of EU staff leaving the NHS.
 Earlier in the year, NHS Digital said 38% of the vacancies in March 2017 were for nurses and midwives, up 17% up on the same month in 2016.
 For the first time, more midwives and nurses are leaving the profession in the UK than joining; the number departing has risen by 51% in just four years.